 Warm greetings from KHHI Nepal.

-Now that the covid19 vaccine is finally up and running I do hope 2021 is good, fruitful and above all a healthy year for all human race.
+Now that the covid19 vaccine is finally up and running I do hope 2021 is good, fruitful, and above all a healthy year for all the human race.
 My apology also for the long delay, have been extremely busy with work and home.
 Having said that I somehow managed to work on this bit by bit in my free time and finally pulled it off.
-The “TYPES of KUKRI” was a must do so here you go …
+The “TYPES of KUKRI” was a must-do so here you go …

-Kukri is just not a mere knife but also a blade that carries history and something that is shrouded with mystery.
-The knife being the country's pride and recognition also represents the culture and religion, duty and bravery, belief and livelihood, people and places and above all sentiments and patriotism.
-Kukri is our cherished knife that touches the benchmark at different level in our society from national platforms being the national knife of the country to just being a simple normal knife at home.
-From a knife at a kitchen to war frontiers, from home to overseas and in the hand of farmer to soldier, the kukri has always been the topic to talk among people.
-Amongst many topics surrounding the knife its type has frequently been a matter of interest, curiosity and sometimes even debate.
-The topic “Types of Kukri” has generated enough inquisitiveness and some sort of confusion to the public since centuries.
-So I thought I would do a small write up and try to explain this to the best of my ability and hopefully I will be able to shade some light on it.
+Amongst many topics surrounding the Khukuri, its type has frequently been a matter of interest, curiosity, and sometimes even debate.
+The topic “Types of Kukri” has generated enough inquisitiveness and some sort of confusion to the public for centuries.
+So I thought I would do a small write-up and try to explain this to the best of my ability and hopefully, I will be able to shade some light on it.